rolling-scopes-school/tasks/tasks/eCommerce-Application/Product/Readme.md

 - **(10 points)** Implement an "Add to Wishlist" button that saves the selected product to the user's wishlist, storing the wishlist data in the local storage.
 - **(10 points)** If the product is already in the user's wishlist, provide a "Remove from Wishlist" button that allows users to remove the product from their wishlist, updating the local storage accordingly.

-### 6. Breadcrumb Navigation (10 points)

-- **(10 points)** Provide breadcrumb navigation or other navigational aids to help users understand and navigate their position within the product hierarchy.

 ### 7. Quantity Selection (10 points)